SiddhuShkya/SiddhuShkya/README.md

 # 👋 Hi, I'm Siddhartha Shakya

 ## 🚀 About Me
-I'm an **AI & Data Enthusiast from Nepal 🇳🇵**, passionate about exploring the intersection of **artificial intelligence, data science, and system-level programming**.
+I'm an **AI & Data Enthusiast from Nepal 🇳🇵**, passionate about exploring the intersection of **artificial intelligence and data science**.
-I enjoy working on projects that blend **mathematical thinking, problem-solving, and practical implementation**.
+I love **solving problems through coding** and enjoy working on projects that combine **mathematical thinking, creativity, and practical implementation**.

 ## 🌱 Currently Learning
 - **LangChain & RAG** (building LLM-powered applications)